1. Where is the Salisbury University Writing Center located?

 We ask writers to focus on one writing assignment per session so that writers and consultants have time to discuss each text thoroughly.
 Writers may make one Writing Center appointment per day.
 If you have extenuating circumstances, please email the Writing Center Director, Dr. Nicole Munday, firstname.lastname@example.org.

-Yes, if you have a very long paper and you do not think that the 30-minute-session will be enough, just mention it when you come in and we will try to make arrangements for a 60-minutesession.
+Yes, if you have a very long paper and you do not think that the 30-minute session will be enough, just mention it when you come in and we will try to make arrangements for a 60-minute session.
 As a guideline, papers that are more than five pages in length typically require an extended session.
+If you have a paper over 15 pages in length, you may need to schedule more than one session.

-Graduate students are more than welcome to visit the center and the consultants will be able to work with you (we recommend, though, that graduate students request hour-long sessions).
+Graduate students are more than welcome to visit the center and the undergraduate consultants will be able to work with you.
+However, the University Writing Center is primarily an undergraduate writing center.